Ian and Toni's Story

 It's expanded our lives, our family and our friends.
 After 18 years of fostering, we still find it as exciting as the day we met our first young person.
 We have fostered 15 children since.
 We have fostered siblings and all age groups - some children stayed as short as 2 nights and others as long as 7 years.
 It’s amazing the progress the children can make in a short space of time, once they are in a caring and stable environment.

 We keep in touch with most of the children we have cared for and offer our support and advice when they need it.
-Although fostering can be very rewarding it can also be equally as challenging.
+Although fostering can be very rewarding it can also be equally challenging.

 What has been your proudest moment?